 The proposed reverse stock split should constitute a "recapitalization" for U.S. federal income tax purposes pursuant to Section 368(a)(1)(E) of the Code.
 As a result, a U.S. Holder of Tokai common stock generally should not recognize gain or loss upon the proposed reverse stock split for U.S. federal income tax purposes, except with respect to cash received in lieu of a fractional share of Tokai common stock, as discussed below.
-A U.S. Holder's aggregate adjusted tax basis in the shares of Tokai common stock received pursuant to the proposed reverse stock split should equal the aggregate adjusted tax basis of the shares of the Tokai common stock surrendered (reduced by the amount of such basis that is allocated to any fractional share of Tokai common stock).
-The U.S. Holder's holding period in the shares of Tokai common stock surrendered.
-U.S. Treasury Regulations provide detailed rules for allocating the tax basis and holding period of shares of common stock surrendered to shares of received in a recapitalization.
+A U.S. Holder's aggregate adjusted tax basis in the shares of Tokai common stock received pursuant to the proposed reverse stock split should equal the aggregate adjusted tax basis of the shares of Tokai common stock received by the amount of such basis that is allocated to any fractional share of Tokai common stock).
+The U.S. Holder's holding period in the shares of Tokai common stock received should include the holding period of shares of Tokai common stock surrendered to shares of received in a recapitalization.
 U.S. Holders of shares of Tokai common stock acquired on different dates and at different prices should consult their tax advisors regarding the allocation of the tax basis and holding period of such shares.